kahunacohen/real-world-fp/README.md

 <strike>Report</strike>

 ## Legos
-One of the great benefits of programming this way is that we can fit small, manageble pieces of code however we like with minimum fuss.
+One of the great benefits of programming this way is that we can fit small, manageable pieces of code however we like with minimum fuss.

 Let's break out our composition to a function that is common to both a CSV reporter and an HTML reporter.
 That's easy.
 This